 Cognition and Learning

 This includes children with Specific Learning Difficulties, Moderate Learning Difficulties, Severe Learning Difficulties and Profound and Multiple Learning Difficulties.
 The school has a unique phonic system – Seashore Phonics – and involves parents of EYFS children in training sessions.
 We carefully monitor progress and make use of costed provision maps linked to SEN support plans to target and support children with group or 1:1 interventions.
 The school uses the outdoors and quality resources.
 It provides access to a wide range of professionals, including an Educational Psychologist who can conduct assessments in more complex cases.

 Social, Emotional and Mental Health Difficulties

 This includes any pupils who have an emotional, social or mental health need that is impacting on their ability to learn.
 Mrs Linsley, our Deputy Headteacher, offers pastoral support and promotes well being for pupils and parents, call her for an appointment.
 Members of staff visit all new to EYFS starters in their nurseries and homes, with several school based visits for children and parents.
 We have an excellent relationship with the local secondary school and the transition is exciting and vibrant across the Summer term.
 Transition is tailored to meet the needs of individual children.

 The school invites parents and members of the community in regularly to a wide variety of events.
 We have a rigorous and unique SMSC programme that staff follow as well as excellent support from the school nurse and the local police.
-Attendance is maintained at between 95 – 98% and is outstanding because pupils enjoy school.
+Pre pandemic the school’s attendance was consistently maintained at between 95 – 98%, we have been working with parents and the local authority to return to these percentages as covid rates recede.
 The school has regularly been graded as outstanding for behaviour from both Ofsted and SIAMS and children are proud of their school and the core values which underpin it.

 The school adheres to its behaviour policy, reviewing it each year, working in partnership with parents to help pupils fully engage with learning.
 The school can assess and analyse behaviour and has links to other behaviour support teams.

 Sensory and/or Physical Difficulties